Serenade of the Woods, 2018-now, A Collaboration with sound artist James Wilkie

 Uttersberg, the place is called.
 Surrounded by diverse forests and lakes, the quietness helps one discover the heart beats, thousands kinds of sounds made by insects crawling through the grass, streams running behind the wooden sheds as well as drops of morning dew.
 And there you see golden leaves of baby poplars twinkling in breeze amids the ocean of old pines, as if they are composing silent songs for eternity and the fascinating creation of the universe.

-In this collabrotive project between Lisa Lee and sound artist James Wilkie, the machine is used as a tool to reveal and uncover the rythms of nature beyond our sensations.
+In this project collaborated with sound artist James Wilkie, the machine is used as a tool to reveal and uncover the rythms of nature beyond our sensations.
 We raised the question whether the idea of machine has to be inhuman and anti-nature or whether it can be used as a tool of approaching nature, which, on reflection to Eastern philosophy, is to become a natural part of the original order.
 The way to discover that orignal order is to turn to nature.

 About the project: